Knowledge base

 }Explanations:

-fileinto: to sort messages into folders.editheader: to modify email headers.variables: to use variables in expressions.regex: for regular expressions.
+fileinto: to classify messages into folders.editheader: to modify email headers.variables: to use variables in expressions.regex: for regular expressions.

 if address "sender" "owner-scientific-linux-devel at LISTSERV.FNAL.GOV": checks if the sender matches.